Privacy Policy

 - Country — Derived from IP address (IP not stored)

-Why Plausible is Privacy-Friendly
+Why Our Analytics is Privacy-Friendly

 - ✅ No cookies — Completely cookie-free tracking